MattSegal/devblog/content/unused-vars.md

 ## Setting this up with VS Code

 You can get these variable highlights in VS Code very easily by installing [PyLance](https://devblogs.microsoft.com/python/announcing-pylance-fast-feature-rich-language-support-for-python-in-visual-studio-code/
 ), and alternative "language server" for VS Code.
-A language server is a tool, which runs alongside VSCode, that does [static analysis](https://en.wikipedia.org/wiki/Static_program_analysis) of your code.
+A language server is a tool, which runs alongside the editor, that does [static analysis](https://en.wikipedia.org/wiki/Static_program_analysis) of your code.

 To get this language server, go into your extensions tab in VS Code, search for "pylance", install it, and then you'll see this popup: